mirjaj/grupparbete/README.md

 also attempt to win.
 If none of these players gets high enough score once all the questions are answered, no one is declared the winner.

+Worth to note is that if the player, or the computer, answers a question correctly, not only will they recieve points but they will also get the oppertunity to play again.
+Basically, when player A answers incorrectly, the turn will proceed to the player who was initially next to player A (clockwise).

 The questions are structurized into six various categories, with five of them being questions related to the Computer Scientist programme at KTH.
 The sixth category will involve general questions which can be everything, as an example one such question is "How many times did Arnold win Mr Olympia?".